taublast/DrawnUi.Maui.Camera/docs/usage-guide.md

 Use `DisplayRect` when mapping screen touch coordinates to camera frame coordinates, or when positioning overlays that must stay inside the actual video area.

 ### NewPreviewSet Event (Read-Only Analysis)

+Use `NewPreviewSet` when you want to inspect the **displayed preview** exactly as the user sees it.

+What it sees:
+- `Effect` and preview shader output
+- `ProcessPreview` drawing
+- during recording, `ProcessFrame` overlays too when `UseRecordingFramesForPreview = true`

+Use it for:
+- preview QA/inspection
+- scanning the final on-screen preview
+- workflows that intentionally depend on what the user sees

+Do not use it when the model needs clean camera pixels independent from overlays/effects.
+For that use the raw-frame hook in section 13.

 For AI/ML processing where you need to **read** preview frames without drawing on them: